mauriciopoppe/blog/site/content/notes/learning-japanese.md

   as well as great metal bands like [Baby Metal](https://www.youtube.com/watch?v=MToMx6RCW-M), [Band Maid](https://www.youtube.com/watch?v=RCaeUkrItyY) and [Ningen Isu](https://www.youtube.com/watch?v=-CmbsjjMbNQ).
-* **Japanese Content** - There is a vast amount of content available in Japanese that I'm interested in watching like [Gaki No Tsukai](https://www.reddit.com/r/GakiNoTsukai).
+* **Japanese Content** - There is a lot of content available in Japanese that I'm interested in watching like [Gaki No Tsukai](https://www.reddit.com/r/GakiNoTsukai).
 I found them through their [Silent Library](https://www.reddit.com/r/GakiNoTsukai/wiki/sl)[^silent-library] series and then discovered their "No-laughing" batsu games, they're so hilarious!